 Cloudways - After a couple of years of blogging and experiencing a growth in traffic to my blog, I switched to Cloudways for my hosting services due to their faster page loading speeds.
 They offer a free SSL certificate for your website that is easy to install and a pay-as-you-go option based on the resources your blog consumes.
 They also create a daily backup of my blog.
 Having access to a service that provides a saved backup of your blog is SO important!
 Should something happen or you accidentally crash your blog because you didn't configure something right (which I have done several times!) you can quickly and easily get your blog back up and running again.
 I definitely can't emphasize enough how important it is to make sure you have a service in place before you begin blogging that maintains a backup of your blog.
 It would be so awful to lose all of your hard work in a split second should something go wrong and you didn't have a backup to restore your blog.

-Vaultpress – If your hosting service doesn’t provide automatic site backups, Vaultpress is a powerful security service that provides automated backups.
-This is the backup service I used until I switched my hosting services to Cloudways.
+Vaultpress - If your hosting service doesn't provide automatic site backups, Vaultpress is a powerful security service that provides automated backups.
+This is the backup service I used prior to using a hosting service that included backup services.
 A backup service is a MUST HAVE for every blogger.

 WORDPRESS THEMES & DESIGN

-Feast Design Co. – These are the people who created the Foodie Pro Theme that I use on Pass Me Some Tasty.
-They also have a selection of many other beautiful, well thought out themes as well as a menu of services available should you need technical support or help setting up or installing one of their themes.
+Feast Design Co. - These are the people who created the Foodie Pro Theme that I use on Pass Me Some Tasty.
+They offer a selection of many other beautiful, well thought out themes as well, along with a menu of services should you need technical support or help setting up and installing one of their themes.

-Tasty Recipes – Created by the WP Tasty team, this is the WordPress plugin I use to enter my recipes and create those snazzy looking recipe cards.
-This plugin is designed specifically for food blogs, includes super important behind the scenes coding (JSON-LD structured data) to help your recipes show up in search engines like Google and Pinterest, and has excellent customer support.
+Tasty Recipes - Created by the WP Tasty team, this is the WordPress plugin I use to create those snazzy looking recipe cards.
+This plugin is designed specifically for food blogs, includes super important behind the scenes coding (JSON-LD structured data) to help your recipes show up in search engines like Google and Pinterest, and they provide excellent customer support.

-Tasty Pins – Pinterest is an incredibly powerful visual search engine in how it promotes and drives traffic to blogs.
+Tasty Pins - Pinterest is a powerful visual search engine as well as an incredibly valuable tool for promoting and driving traffic to your website.
 Tasty Pins, another powerful plugin created any WP Tasty, is what I use to optimize my posts for Pinterest, set my Pinterest descriptions, and create that little Pinterest hover button over my images that prompts readers to save my tasty recipe for later.

-Akismet Anti-Spam – Akismet filters out hundreds of millions of spam comments from the Web every day.
-It’s absolutely MIND BLOWING how much spam tries to infiltrate Pass Me Some Tasty every day.
-By adding Akismet to your site you don’t have to worry about spam again.
-Yes, please!
+Akismet Anti-Spam - Akismet filters out hundreds of millions of spam comments from the Web.
+It's absolutely MIND BLOWING how much spam tries to infiltrate Pass Me Some Tasty every single day.
+By adding Akismet to your site you don't have to worry about spam anymore.
 Akismet has proven to be an incredibly important and valuable plugin for PMST that has been well worth every penny.